-Everyone has their style, but when it comes to professions, specific dress codes need to be followed.
+Everyone has their style, but specific dress codes need to be followed when it comes to professions.
 Big companies often have strict dress codes or at least a definite and clear one that employees can follow.
 However, it might be more complicated and challenging for people who work in a free work environment.

 A good example is a tutor.
 Tutors are still teachers; they are just not teaching in regular schools.
 The work environments of tutors are offices, tutorial centers, and houses.
-So, with the workplace being different from that of a traditional school’s teacher, one might get confused as to which tutor clothing is appropriate and which is not.
+So, with the workplace being different from that of a traditional school teacher, one might get confused about which tutor clothing is appropriate and which is not.